Find Your Location

 Along with our Physician Assistants, Nurse Practitioners, and support staff, Kansas City Orthopedic Alliance physicians deliver the utmost level of dedicated care across a range of subspecialties.
 We’ve worked hard to build Kansas City Orthopedic Alliance with all the benefits of a large orthopedic collective, while maintaining the community impact and familiarity of an intimate, private-practice model.

-Get the strain and sprain treatment in Kansas City you need.
+Get the sprain, strain and tear treatment in Kansas City you need.

 Our care is personal.
 Our team is knowledgeable.
 And we’re more available than ever.